 Free Haiti:

-Calling for the End of the Gang Violence and
+Calling for the End of Violence

-for the Restoration of Community, Stability and Sustainability in Haiti
+and the Restoration of Community, Stability and Sustainability in Haiti

 Held at The House of the Redeemer, 7 E 95th Street, New York, NY 10128